metal3-io/metal3-io.github.io/try-it.md

 node-1   provisioned   test1-workers-bx4wp        true             122m
 ```

-It is also possible to check that which `Metal3Machine` serves as infrastructure for the ClusterAPI `Machine`
+It is also possible to check which `Metal3Machine` serves as the infrastructure for the ClusterAPI `Machine`
 objects.

 First list the `Machine` objects: